vivid-inc/ash-ra-template/README.md

 ![](workshop.png)

-**Motivation**: Of the Clojure templating libraries we identified, none seemed to assist in porting a non-trivial amount of ERB-templated content to a Clojure-based static site generation tool.
+Of the Clojure templating libraries we identified, none seemed to assist in porting a non-trivial amount of ERB-templated content to a Clojure-based static site generation tool.
 We find the ability to in-line arbitrary Clojure code is intoxicatingly pragmatic (also expressed as: Enough rope to hang oneself).
 Seeking to wield such expressive power in a general-purpose templating system, we wrote Ash Ra Template, or **ART**.